• Skip to main content

 3. The defect substantially impairs the consumer’s use, value, or safety.
 The substantial impairment requirement means that the vehicle’s defect needs to be serious enough that it severely impacted the consumer’s ability to drive the vehicle.

-If you are putting more than 2,000 miles on your vehicle each month, we will not be able to prove that the vehicle’s defects “substantially impaired” your use, value or safety.
+If you are an Uber or Lyft driver and putting more than 2,000 miles on your vehicle each month, we will not be able to prove that the vehicle’s defects “substantially impaired” your use, value or safety.

 If you drive for Uber and/or Lyft, please search our website to find out if there are lemon law claims against your automobile’s manufacturer.
 If you find numerous complaints about the make and model of your vehicle, you might want to consider a different vehicle because once you’ve driven more than 24,000 miles in one year for Uber or Lyft, we will not be able to assist you with a lemon law claim.
 And it is highly unlikely that the dealership you purchased the vehicle from will help you out.